 Michael Kozuch – Lead Organizer and Board President

-Michael Kozuch (He/Him) is committed to lifting up the voices of young people and faith communities.
-As a public high school teacher for the last 23 years and a person of faith, he understands how important it is to listen to young people, nature and the facts.
+Michael Kozuch (He/Him) is committed to lifting up the voices of young people.
+As a public high school teacher for the last 26 years, he understands how important it is to listen to young people, nature and the facts.
 Mr. Kozuch has been a community activist, educator and organizer for educational equity, social justice and sustainability for more than 30 years.
 He started his career working for LGBT civil rights and has grown into seeing the interconnectedness among all social justice issues.
 He is a graduate of Northeastern University, BS ’93 and Harvard University, M. Ed. ’98 and has worked for the Massachusetts Department of Education, the Massachusetts Teachers Association and the Newton Public Schools.
 Much of his education work is drawn from his experience working as a research participant with Harvard’s Project Zero, where he helped to develop models for interdisciplinary teaching and learning.
+In addition to teaching full-time, he is a curriculum developer with MIT’s Climate Action Through Education program, President of Earth Day Boston and a member of the Massachusetts Teachers Association Climate Action Network.
 He has been a guest lecture at Boston College, the International Baccalaureate Asia Pacific Conference, and Harvard’s Project Zero Classroom.
 Michael is a world traveler, participating in a four-month exchange in Beijing, China, as well as shorter programs in South Korea, Indonesia, Mexico, Costa Rica, Panama, Morocco, Ecuador, Iceland and the Czech Republic.

 Mina Willet – Clerk of the Board